clarkezone/clarkezone.github.io/_posts/2023-10-31-tailscale-operator.md

 new Matrix(el);

 </script>
-Over the course of writing this post, my wish came try when Maism landed the <a href="https://q6o.to/ghptsc9048" target="_blank">initial PR that adds ingress support to the Tailscale Operator</a>.
+Over the course of writing this post, my wish came try when Maisem landed the <a href="https://q6o.to/ghptsc9048" target="_blank">initial PR that adds ingress support to the Tailscale Operator</a>.
 This provided the final missing link I was looking for.
 So this post wouldn't be complete with a quick tour of that.
 It's also worth noting that because Ingress support doesn't depend on the iptables or nftables layer, my original issue is also solved without any of the concerns I've articulated above.
 Time heals all.

 In order to leverage Ingress support, the earlier example is modified by removing annotation from the service and adding an ingress manifest with a modified tailscale annotation:
 ```yaml